 AP classes offered:

-Being a specialized high school, Stuyvesant provides the student body with a wide range of Advanced Placement (AP) courses.
+Being one of the city’s specialized high schools, Stuyvesant provides the student body with a wide range of Advanced Placement (AP) courses.
 These courses focus on foreign languages, history, math, or science-giving students lots of different ways to earn college credit.

-For instance, students of AP computer science have the option to take up three extra courses on computer programming once the AP course is done.
+For instance, students of an AP class like computer science have the option to take up three extra courses on computer programming once the AP course is done.
 These courses are computer graphics, Software development, and systems-level programming.
 Aside from that, they can also take a computer networking class for one year which can earn them a Cisco Certified Network Associate (CCNA) certification.

 The foreign language program offered by Stuyvesant includes Latin, Spanish, German, Japanese, French, and Mandarin Chinese.
 Arabic was offered by the school starting in 2005 after the Muslim Student Association of Stuyvesant raised funds in order to support the new course.